Channel Tunnel: Diplomatic efforts

 Local authorities in both France and the UK called for the closure of the Sangatte migrant camp, and Eurotunnel twice sought an injunction against it.
 As of 2006 the United Kingdom blamed France for allowing Sangatte to open, and France blamed both the UK for its then lax asylum rules/law, and the EU for not having a uniform immigration policy.
 The problem's cause célèbre nature even resulted in journalists being detained as they followed migrants onto railway property.

 In 2002, the European Commission told France that it was in breach of European Union rules on the free transfer of goods because of the delays and closures as a result of its poor security.
 The French government built a double fence, at a cost of £5 million, reducing the numbers of migrants detected each week reaching Britain on goods trains from 250 to almost none.
 Other measures included CCTV cameras and increased police patrols.
 At the end of 2002, the Sangatte centre was closed after the UK agreed to absorb some migrants.

-On 23 and 30 June 2015, striking workers associated with MyFerryLink damaged sections of track by burning car tires, cancelling all trains and creating a backlog of vehicles.
+On 23 and 30 June 2015, striking workers associated with MyFerryLink damaged sections of track by burning car tyres, cancelling all trains and creating a backlog of vehicles.
 Hundreds seeking to reach Britain attempted to stow away inside and underneath transport trucks destined for the UK.
 Extra security measures included a £2 million upgrade of detection technology, £1 million extra for dog searches, and £12 million (over three years) towards a joint fund with France for security surrounding the Port of Calais.